When you are living with a chronic or terminal illness, palliative care provides relief from pain, stress and other debilitating symptoms.

 Palliative Care at Catholic Health

-Our palliative care experts work with you to create a care plan to manage pain, assist with communication with your medical team and arrange for services such as home care.
+Our palliative care experts work with you to create a care plan to manage pain, assist with communication with your medical team and arrange for supported services such as home care.

 Palliative Care Home Care Program